What You Need to Know About Using Affidavits

 Affidavits are also automatically required in a number of judicial proceedings, particularly in estate planning matters and family law issues.
 Without these affidavits, other legal instruments may not be considered valid, or proving that they are valid would be much more difficult.

 Saying something that is not true in an affidavit is technically a violation of the law and you can be fined or even imprisoned for committing perjury.
-It is just like lying on the stand in a court proceeding.
+Providing false information in an affidavit can void the document and lead to serious legal penalties.

 “Perjury” is a legal term that essentially means that you have lied under oath.
 Being truthful to the court is vital, even when you are in communication via an affidavit instead of in person.
+Making false statements in an affidavit can result in perjury charges and undermine the credibility of the affiant.
 Many affidavits assert that they are signed under penalty of perjury, but this may not be a required statement.

 In some states, a notary will perform either an acknowledgment or a jurat.
 An acknowledgment means that the person who purported to sign the document actually did sign.
 In an acknowledgment, the signer is not stating that what the paper says is true, but he or she is just affirming that it is their signature that appears on the record.
 The signer may not need to sign the paper in front of the notary; they can sometimes personally appear in front of the notary and declare that the signature is theirs.